If you require a visa to work in the UK, you must obtain the appropriate permission before starting employment at Bournemouth University (BU).

 Graduate Visa

-The Graduate visa route is available to international students who have successfully completed a Bachelors or Postgraduate degree in the UK and who have a valid student visa at the time of application.
-Students granted a Graduate visa will be able to work in the UK after their studies for up to 2 years, or 3 years if a Doctoral student.
+The Graduate visa route is available to international students who have successfully completed their studies in the UK and who have a valid student visa at the time of application.
+Students granted a Graduate visa will be able to work in the UK after their studies for up to 2 years if they are an undergraduate or postgraduate student, or 3 years if they are a doctoral student.

 The Graduate visa is unsponsored, and applicants do not need a job offer to apply.
 There are no minimum salary requirements and graduates on the route can work flexibly and switch jobs as required.

-If you are a current BU student and have any queries about this route please contact [email protected].
+If you are a current BU student and have any queries about this route please contact us.

 Other Routes